DXSaudi/DemosFactory/Meme Bot/README.md

 ## Personalized Meme Bot

 Because Bots are fun to build, I thought to make this demo also fun to use.
 Simply it is a bot that will take your name and will return a meme image personalized with your name.
-Since there tons of demos showing how to build a bot using the default way (Visual Studio template), I am going to build this demo using Azure Bots Service, a service that is still preview but it is good enought to build fully functional bots.
+Since there are tons of demos showing how to build a bot using the default way (Visual Studio template), I am going to build this demo using Azure Bots Service, a service that is still in preview but it is good enough to build fully functional bots.

 ### Create the workspace